DopplerHQ/cli/README.md

 ## Install

 The Doppler CLI is available in several popular package managers.
-It can also be installed via [shell script](https://github.com/DopplerHQ/cli/blob/master/INSTALL.md#shell-script), and downloaded as a [standalone binary](https://github.com/DopplerHQ/cli/releases/latest).
+It can also be installed via [shell script](https://github.com/DopplerHQ/cli/blob/master/INSTALL.md#shell-script), [GitHub Action](https://github.com/DopplerHQ/cli-action), or downloaded as a [standalone binary](https://github.com/DopplerHQ/cli/releases/latest).

 For more info, including instructions on verifying binary signatures, see the [Install](INSTALL.md) page.